drpetersonfernandes/SimpleLauncher/parameters.md

 To use this emulator you need to use a MAME compatible set of ROMs, with the right filenames.<br>
 You can find the right set of ROMs on the [PleasureDome](https://pleasuredome.github.io/pleasuredome/index.html) website.
 Look for MAME Software List ROMs.
 I am not affiliated with PleasureDome in any way.

-## Sega Genesis CD / Mega Drive CD / Sega CD
+## Sega Genesis CD / Mega Drive CD / Sega CD / Mega CD

 **Double-check file and folder paths when entering them in Simple Launcher.**<br>